Rules on advertising

 Fines

-If you send unsolicited e-mail, recipients can report it as spam to the Dutch Consumer and Market Authority (ACM) and file a complaint via Spamklacht.nl (in Dutch).
+If you send unsolicited email, recipients can report it as spam to the Dutch Consumer and Market Authority (ACM).
 The ACM can fine you.
 Fines can be as high as €900,000 per violation.

 Complaints to the Advertising Code Committee

-If a consumer believes that they have been misled by your advertising, they can submit a complaint to the Advertising Code Committee (Reclame Code Commissie).
-If their claim is granted, you can no longer use that particular advertisement or you have to change the advertisement.
+If your advertising does not meet the Code, the Advertising Code Committee (Reclame Code Commissie) may receive complaints about it.
+If the claim is granted, you can no longer use that particular advertisement.
+You are allowed to change the advertisement so that it complies with the Code.
 In some cases you may also have to publish a rectification.